 12. Sunk Cost Fallacy

 The feeling of throwing good money after bad arises in many investment situations.
 A sunk cost is a cost that has already been spent and permanently gone.
-The problem is that we tend to hold onto investments that are underperforming well past their time it should be reasonably clear that it is sunk money.
+The problem is that we tend to hold onto investments underperforming well past their time.
+It should be reasonably clear that it is sunk money.
 That is just a trap.
-Selling long term losses may provide you with the end of year tax loss benefits.
+Selling long-term losses may provide you with the end-of-year tax loss benefits.
 Although throwing good money at losing investment may seem easier sometimes, it is better to admit your thesis is not working.
 Investing is not a “set it and forget it” activity.

 Don’t Make Bad Decisions Worse